Olympic champ Jepchirchir wins 50th women's Boston Marathon

 “I was feeling she was strong.
 I pushed it,” said Jepchirchir, who earned $150,000 and the traditional gilded olive wreath to go with her Olympic gold medal and 2021 New York City Marathon title.
 “I fell behind.
 But I didn’t lose hope.”

-Evans Chebet completed the Kenyan sweep, breaking free in the men’s race with about four miles to go to finish in 2:06:51 for his first major marathon victory.
-Gabriel Geay of Tanzania was second, 30 seconds back, and defending champion Benson Kipruto was third.
+Evans Chebet completed the Kenyan sweep, breaking away from Gabriel Geay with about four miles to go to finish in 2:06:51 for his first major marathon victory.
+The 2019 winner Lawrence Cherono was second, 30 seconds back, defending champion Benson Kipruto was third, and Geay fell back to fourth.

 Daniel Romanchuk of Champaign, Illinois, won his second career wheelchair title in 1:26:58.
 Switzerland’s Manuela Schar won her second straight Boston crown and fourth overall, finishing in 1:41:08.